 In 2009, I traveled to Moldova, one of the poorest countries in Europe, as part of the UNC-Moldova Partnership Dental Mission.
 It was there I had the privilege to care for orphans and be part of an international mission, and that meant a lot to me as it was very eye-opening.

-Raleigh has been my home for over 20 years now.
+The Raleigh area has been my home for over 24 years now.
 After completing my dental education in Chapel Hill and Hampton, I returned to Raleigh to work; I love calling the Triangle my home!

-Schedule your On Time Appointment at Prime Family Dental today!
+Schedule your On Time Appointment with Dr. Sabine Schtakleff at Prime Family Dental today!